MicrosoftDocs/visualstudio-docs/docs/python/installation.md

 ## Visual Studio 2013 and earlier

-1. Install the appropriate version of PTVS for your version of Visual Studio:
+1. Install the appropriate version of Python Tools for Visual Studio for your version of Visual Studio:

     - Visual Studio 2013: [PTVS 2.2 for Visual Studio 2013](https://github.com/Microsoft/PTVS/releases/v2.2)
     - Visual Studio 2012: [PTVS 2.1 for Visual Studio 2012](https://pytools.codeplex.com/downloads/get/920478)